-When looking at reviews of this item we found that people said it produced great sound and said it was a lot better than some turntables they have purchased in the past.
+When looking at reviews of this vinyl system we found that people said it produced great sound and said it was a lot better than some turntables they have purchased in the past.

 4. Zennox Retro Deluxe Hi-Fi System

-A pretty slick looking hi-fi system!
-This one can play back 33s 45s and 78s vinyl records and also has lots of extra functionality such as CDs, a DAB radio.
-It can play MP3s on the CF player or through the auxiliary lead of your phone or ipad.
+Fouth on our best turntable system list is a pretty slick looking home entertainment hi-fi system!
+This turntable system can playback 33s 45s and 78s vinyl records and also has lots of extra functionality such as CDs, a DAB radio.
+It can play MP3s on the CF player or through the auxiliary lead of your phone or iPad.

 It comes with Bluetooth connectivity so that you can play Spotify or whatever else through the speakers.

-The system allows you to record direct from the CD or turntable to a USB pen drive which we think is a really cool function.
+The system allows you to record directly from the CD or turntable to a USB pen drive via the USB output which we think is a really cool function.

-The speakers are 5W each which is lower than the system that’s first on our list, but certainly not the smallest.
+The speaker systems are 5W each which is lower than the system that’s first on our list, but certainly not the smallest.